sijakret/lit-transition/doc/guide/02-basics.md

 ## The fix
-To fix this, we use the `mark` helper to make lit-transition recognize the sub temaplates so it can now when to execute the transition animation.
+To fix this, we use the `mark` helper to make lit-transition recognize templates so it can now when to execute the transition animation.

 ```javascript